tahir150/beautiful-sortable-js/README.md

 ```
 ### `itemClass` option
 It will add a class to every sortable Item

+### `draggingClass` option
+When Sortable Item starts dragging for sorting, the class will applied and when sorted or cancel sorted, the class will be removed.

+### `disabledClass` option
+When you disable any element, the class will be applied until you re-enable it.

 ### Note : In this version, mobile or Touch devices are not supported !